UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 Access-Latency
     The cycle latency of L1 cache access.

-Bandwidth
+Exclusive
+    If set to true, only one type of memeory access (read or write) can be performed per cycle.

+Load-Bandwidth
+    The number of bytes permitted to be loaded per cycle.

+Store-Bandwidth
-    The number of bytes permitted to be loaded and/or stored per cycle.
+    The number of bytes permitted to be stored per cycle.

 Permitted-Requests-Per-Cycle
     The number of load and store requests permitted per cycle.